-In the 2018-2019 academic year, 522 schools offered some type of linguistics and comparative literature program.
+In 2018-2019, 522 schools offered a comparative literature program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Certificate (2-4 Years)||3||0|